 Sign Language Linguistics (Modality and negation, Spatial use of pointings, Wh-questions, Semantic

-analysis of mouth gestures, island sign langauage), Psycholinguistics (word recognition by Japanese deaf readers),, Monolingual/Bilingual First/Second Language Acquisition (Deaf toddlers' use of pointings and eyegaze, Syntax, Semantics, adult
+analysis of mouth gestures, rural/shared sign langauage), Psycholinguistics (word recognition by Japanese deaf readers),, Monolingual/Bilingual First/Second Language Acquisition (Deaf toddlers' use of pointings and eyegaze, Syntax, Semantics, adult

 M2L2 JSL learners)

 Ph.D. in Linguistics August 1998, University of Connecticut, Storrs, CT.

 Dissertation: 'The Acquisition of Japanese Case-particles and the Theory

 M.A. in Linguistics August 1995, University of Connecticut, Storrs, CT.

 M.Ed. in Secondary Education (English) March 1990, University of Tsukuba, Ibaraki, Japan.